dotnet/docs-maui/docs/user-interface/controls/imagebutton.md

 <xref:Microsoft.Maui.Controls.ImageButton> defines the following properties:

-- `Aspect`, of type `Aspect`, determines how the image will be scaled to fit the display area.
+- `Aspect`, of type `Aspect`, determines how the image is scaled to fit the display area.
 - `BorderColor`, of type <xref:Microsoft.Maui.Graphics.Color>, describes the border color of the button.
 - `BorderWidth`, of type `double`, defines the width of the button's border.
 - `Command`, of type `ICommand`, defines the command that's executed when the button is tapped.